 Internal motivations for learners could be to get a raise or promotion, to improve their skills in a relevant area, or to improve their life both in and outside of the workplace.
 It’s important that companies spend time understanding what motivates their learners so that these motivators can be part of what shapes the learning development process.

-With a new understanding of Malcolm Knowles’ concept of andragogy, think about applying these assumptions before your next course or training.
+With a new understanding of Malcolm Knowles’ concept of andragogy and adult learning principles, consider how you can apply these assumptions to the learning experiences you create.
 At the end of the day, your learners want to feel that you believe in their talent, trust them to do well, and want to invest in their future.
 By applying Malcolm Knowles’s assumptions, you’ll be on your way to doing all three.